Classicality of derived Emerton-Gee stack: Introduction

+In particular, the cotangent complex $T^*_e(\calX)$ is the shifted Herr complex associated to the adjoint \'etale $(\varphi,\Gamma)$-module corresponding to the point $e$.
+This justifies the obstruction theory considered in \cite{EG22}.

-One of the main difficulties in comparing (pro)-cotangent complexes is that we have to deal with two different left Kan extensions: one is the left Kan extension from discrete Artinian local rings to Artinian local animated rings, the other is the left Kan extension from discrete commutative rings to animated rings.
-In order to apply results concerning the former to the latter, we have to introduce the work of \cite{Zhu20} on derived representations with general coefficients as a bridge.
-In the meantime, we also need to clarify the relation between derived representations and derived Laurent $F$-crystals.
+Now we are able to reduce the comparison to classical points valued in finite fields.
+The new difficulty is that we have to deal with two different left Kan extensions: one is the left Kan extension from discrete Artinian local rings to Artinian local animated rings, the other is the left Kan extension from discrete commutative rings to animated rings.
+The former one is concerned with \cite[Lemma 7.5]{GV18}.
+The latter is what we care about.
+In order to apply \cite[Theorem 1.1]{BIP23}, we have to introduce the work of \cite{Zhu20} on derived representations with general coefficients as a bridge.
+In the meantime, it is necessary to clarify the relation between derived representations and derived Laurent $F$-crystals.
+The whole proof of the classicalty then culminates in the technical Proposition \ref{X-F}.

-\begin{rmk} We will also give an ad-hoc definition of derived \'etale $(\varphi,\Gamma)$-modules in Subsection \ref{3.4}, which might be easier to work with than Laurent $F$-crystals in practice. \end{rmk}
+\begin{rmk} We will also give an ad-hoc definition of derived \'etale $(\varphi,\Gamma)$-modules in the unramified case in Subsection \ref{3.4}, which might be easier to work with than Laurent $F$-crystals in practice. \end{rmk}

 \begin{rmk} It seems possible to generalise the main results to the case of perfect complexes, i.e. the derived stack of Laurent $F$-crystals of perfect complexes is classical when restricted to truncated animated rings.
 But we do not pursue this generality here. \end{rmk}